wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 We observe a slowdown when we compare Graphtv and Gunrock's current SFL implementation on the `NY Taxi-small` dataset with time from `2011-06-26 12:00:00` to `2011-06-26 14:00:00` for the following reasons:

-1. It seems we are only running it on a small graph successfully (~9000 nodes), which is not enough to saturate the GPU at all.
+1. It seems we are only running it on a small graph successfully (~9000 vertices), which is not enough to saturate the GPU at all.
 This only applies to this dataset.
 2. The bottleneck is still the MF implementation.
     1. A preflow computation on the CPU in the problem.reset() requires a for-loop of `src.edges` and a Move operation (very costly) from GPU to CPU every time MF is called.
     2. Its relabeling heuristics are also on the CPU, so in every iteration it needs to move the flow and heights back to CPU and do this relabeling for a certain number of iterations.
     3. There are device syncs calls between all of these operations, as well as slow, global barriers.
 3. We also have iteration boundaries right now (like BC) to perform MinCut on the GPU.
-4. The SLF renormalization is serial.
+4. The current renormalization is serial.

-We expect the above problems to be solved with future implementations of Maxflow.
+We expect the above problems to be solved with future implementations of maxflow.

 ## Next Steps